 world was made at my family winery,” Marcus says.
 “It is just unique to that

-site … an atypical Shiraz
+site … an atypical Shiraz.

 That wine was what inspired me to want to get involved with the industry.”

 He graduated in enology in 1997 from

 .
 He worked as

 University South Africa and then in Tuscany and the Rhône.
 He resumed his career in Australia

-briefly before coming to Canada
+briefly before coming to Canada,

 where he was recruited in 1999 to run wineries in Ontario

-and Nova Scotia
+and Nova Scotia.

 In Niagara, before he returned to Australia in 2002 as a consulting

 winemaker, he met Rachel, an accountant with a talent in design and

 They moved to